-Whilst in India, under the name of his guru, he wrote a number of books on Yoga for the Bihar School of Yoga which are now considered classics.
+Whilst in India, he wrote a number of books on Yoga which were published in the name of his guru for the Bihar School of Yoga.
 These include of Asana Pranayama Mudra Bandha (the first edition), Meditations from the Tantras, Sannyasa Tantra, and A Systematic Course in the Ancient Tantric Techniques of Kriya Yoga.
-For a few years he was the editor of the Yoga magazine which is still published monthly by the Bihar School of Yoga.
+(See ‘Books’ menu.)
+For a few years he was the editor of the Yoga magazine which was published monthly by the Bihar School of Yoga.

 In 1985 he returned to Europe to propagate the profound teachings he had received.
 In 1986 he establish Mandala Yoga Ashram and from then to the present day he has been teaching Yoga and meditation in the ashram, all over Europe and in India.
 Many people have been touched by his inspiring yet practical, down to earth teachings and have realised a new meaningful dimension in their lives.
 He has also conducted and inspired Yoga Teacher Training Courses (YTTCs) in the ashram and elsewhere so that professionally trained teachers can pass on the life-transforming message and teachings of Yoga.